 On April 1, 2019, the City Council denied the appeal brought against the Planning Commission's approval under the California Environmental Quality Act and the City's Site Plan and Architectural Review requirements of the Safeway Fuel Station project located at 335 South McDowell Boulevard in Petaluma.
 The Council action upheld the Planning Commission's approval of the project.
-In response to community concern about the possible location of new gas station uses near sensitive receptors like schools and residences, and in view of the recent holding in McCorkle Eastside Neighborhood Group v.
+In response to community concern about the possible location of new gas station uses near sensitive receptors like schools and residences, and in view of the holding in McCorkle Eastside Neighborhood Group v.
 City of St. Helena limiting approving bodies' ability to review projects' environmental impacts to their authority to mitigate project impacts, the City Council requested that staff prepare for Council consideration and possible adoption an urgency ordinance pursuant to Section 65858 of the California Government Code that would prohibit the approval of applications for new gas station uses in the City.

-On May 6, 2019 the City Council adopted Ordinance 2681 imposing a moratorium on the approval of new gas station/fueling station applications that are not already complete as of the effective date of the ordinance.
-The urgency ordinance adopted by the City Council was prepared in compliance with Government Code Section 65858 and included findings that there is a current and immediate threat to the public health, safety, or welfare and that adoption of the interim ordinance would protect the public safety, health, or welfare.
-Ordinance #2681 includes findings of public health, safety and welfare risk resulting based on the effect of the McCorkle decision on the City's ability to conduct full environmental review of applications for new gas station uses and based on potential applications for new gas station uses near sensitive receptors.
+On May 6, 2019, the City Council adopted Ordinance 2681 imposing a moratorium on the approval of new gas station/fueling station applications not already complete as of the effective date of the ordinance.
+The urgency ordinance adopted by the City Council was prepared in compliance with Government Code Section 65858 and included findings supporting a current and immediate threat to the public health, safety, or welfare and that adoption of the interim ordinance would protect the public safety, health, or welfare.
+Ordinance 2681 includes findings of public health, safety and welfare risk resulting from the effect of the McCorkle decision on the City's ability to conduct full environmental review and to provide for mitigation of environmental impacts resulting from new gas station uses in response to pending applications for new gas station uses near sensitive receptors in the City.

 Ordinance 2681 does not affect the Safeway Fuel Station Project.
-However, the ordinance does bar approval of new gas station applications that are not yet complete while the City Council considers potential new regulatory options regarding new gas station applications.
+However, the ordinance does bar approval of new gas station applications that were not yet complete on May 6, 2019 to permit the City Council to consider potential new regulatory options regarding new gas station applications.
 Adoption of new regulatory requirements for new gas station applications, such as requiring conditional use permits for such applications, would expand the ability of City approving bodies to conduct environmental review and exercise discretionary approval regarding new gas station uses.
 Such new regulations could permit the approving bodies to order the preparation of an Environmental Impact Report (EIR) regarding future gas station applications, and to disapprove projects that do not satisfy the City's regulations, whether due to emissions or other health impacts, traffic, or other considerations within the City's discretion.
+The purpose of such new regulations would be to enable City decision making bodies to protect against detrimental environmental impacts of new gas station uses, including detrimental health and safety impacts.